 You can find Tower Green immediately to the west of the White Tower.
-This area was a place reserved for upper-class people to be executed.
-The type of execution often depended on the person and the type of crime they had committed according to Daniel Diehl and Mark Donnelly.
+This area was reserved for the executions of the upper class.
+The type of execution often depended on the person and the type of crime they committed according to Daniel Diehl and Mark Donnelly.

-The historical records show that a total of 10 people have been executed on Tower Green, which we know of.
-Moreover, three were former queens of England: Anne Boleyn and Catherine Howard after Henry VIII divorced them and accused them of adultery.
-The last one was Lady Jane Grey, whose tragedy has inspired countless works of art and literature.
+The historical records show that a total of 10 people were executed on Tower Green that we know of.
+Three were former queens of England: Anne Boleyn and Catherine Howard after Henry VIII divorced them and accused them of adultery.
+The last one was Lady Jane Grey, whose tragedy inspired countless works of art and literature.